Twelve Kings Challenge 2019 - Dromore CC

 The charity we will be supporting this year is Friends of the Cancer Centre in Belfast.
 We have several club members that have been helped by this and other similar services in the past year.

 - For the Long Route we wanted to break up the climbing challenge this year so after Katesbridge 'water stop' (& toilets) we start up Kilknamurray and then cross to the upper part of Boiling Well and on towards Dromara before turning right up the iconic Dree Hill before a lovely drop down towards Clonvaraghan and back round Sleive Croob to Drumkeeragh.
 The distance this year is 97km / 60mi with around 1,500m of climbing (4,900 ft).
 There will be several clearly marked and marshalled 'abdication' points (sticking with our royal theme!) for anyone not wanting to do the entire route or all the climbing.
+These will be briefed before setting out on the day.

 The Strava links to the two loops are: